Upgrading Wheels and Tyres A Brief Guide

 Knowing the Maximum Load

 Wheels are sold with a maximum load rating, which can be a confusing number for the uninitiated.
-To determine the weight load, multiply the claimed maximum weight by a factor of four.
+To determine the weight load, multiply the claimed maximum weight by a factor of four before you buy wheels online.
 For instance, if a wheel has a load rating of 3000 lbs, the total rating for a vehicle would be 12,000 lbs.
 Consult a wheel fitment expert for specialized advice.

 Matching Wheels to a Lift Kit